 Mix all ingredients in a medium sized sauce pan.
-Slowly bring the mixture to simmer.
-Stir often.
+Slowly bring the mixture to simmer, stirring often.
 Once sauce is heated through, serve with your favorite pasta.
-I personally like to serve this with linguine.

-Cook the linguine according to package directions.
-Add salt to the water and 1 tbs canola oil to the pasta water.
+Cook the spaghetti according to package directions.
+Add salt to the water and 1 tbsp. canola oil to the pasta water.
 This will prevent the pasta from sticking to each other.

-Mix butter, garlic, fresh parsley, with a small pinch of salt and pepper in a small bowl with a fork until fluffy.
-Place bread in a parchment lined baking sheet, butter the top with mixture.
-Bake in a preheated oven at 425 degrees Fahrenheit for 5 to 7 minutes till edges of bread turns light brown and toasted.
+Mix butter, garlic, fresh parsley, with salt and pepper in a small bowl with a rubber spatula until fluffy.
+Place bread in a parchment lined baking sheet, butter the top of the bread with the mixture.
+Bake in a preheated oven at 425 degrees Fahrenheit for 5 to 7 minutes or until edges of bread turns light brown and toasted.